A STORY about a timelord battling tyrannical Cyborgs to save the planet may not normally make it past the school playground.

 Sixty-eight pupils at the school worked in groups to enter scripts into the BBC Script to Screen competition and theirs was chosen as the best.

 Their script has now made it to the competition’s final 10 out of more than 1,000 entries.
-If they win, it will be turned into a three-minute episode starring Doctor Who actor Matt Smith and shown by the BBC.
+If they win, it will be turned into a three-minute episode starring Doctor Who actor Matt Smith and shown

 The winner will be announced tomorrow.